russfrith/russfrith-blog/content/posts/is-identity-guid-or-is-it-int/index.md

 Using the code above, a GUID of ‘55e7ad83-c81b-4148-a658-07766c221558’ would return a BASE64 string of ‘g63nVRvISEGmWAd2bCIVWA’.
 This string could then be used on your API.
 (Keep in mind that this ID is case sensitive.)

 If one uses integers as their primary key, there are options to obfuscate that key on their API.
-One such library is [Hashids](https://hashids.org/), a small open-source library that generates short, unique, non-sequential ids from numbers, which is available for a variety of programming languages.
+One such library is [Hashids](https://hashids.org/), a small open-source library that generates short, unique, non-sequential IDs from numbers, which is available for a variety of programming languages.

 While you may see tutorials or production websites that use hackable IDs, you will want to use a mechanism like those suggested above to decouple the keys of your database from your public API.